 Local History

-Native Americans hold a rich history in Colorado.
+Native Americans have a rich history in Colorado.
 In fact, Arapahoe County was named after the Arapaho Indians who, along with the Cheyenne, occupied most of Colorado when it was only a territory.
-Learn more about the Arapaho and Native American history in Colorado with CultureGrams, opens a new window and World Book Encyclopedia, opens a new window online.

 Experiences